Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * [Q&A: What're your guys thoughts on transport beyond Jetpacks ?](./transcriptions/yt--sa8wjg4lYk.md) https://www.youtube.com/watch?v=-sa8wjg4lYk

 #### [August 25th, 2020 Livestream](./2020-08-25.md)
+* Q&A: Any plans to dig my explorer to get it out of the hole it fell into? https://www.youtube.com/watch?v=aaP5_tXPthI
 * Q&A: Implement some kind of hire spaceship thingy for better exploration & faster travelling ? https://clips.twitch.tv/TrappedFaintBulgogiBigBrother
 * Q&A: How about a drone to fly around? https://clips.twitch.tv/SteamyViscousGoshawkDancingBaby
 * Q&A: Any plans to dig my explorer to get it out of the hole it fell into? https://clips.twitch.tv/FuriousRockyDuckPRChase